CasualYT31/WebWars/src/types/README.md

 # Object Types

 Everything on a map, from the tiles, to the types of terrains on those tiles, the unit types, the commanders, etc. are all "objects."
-This folder documents the different fields that each category of object should store.
+This folder defines the different fields that each category of object should store.

 Each object type is a subclass of one of the subclasses of `ObjectType` that are defined in this folder.
 Each field is a function that returns the desired value, and as input they will receive a single object, called the `context`.
-This object will contain a single key-value pair for each of the available object type categories, with the value storing the name of an object type.
+This object will contain a single key-value pair for each of the available object type categories, with the value being a list storing the name/s of an object type.
 These will store different values depending on the object type category:

 1. **Commander**:
    a.
 Commander: N/A\* (\*: Object type categories will never receive a name for their own category).
    b.
-Weather: the name of the weather currently in play on the map the commander is playing on.
+Weather: the name of the weather/s currently in play on the map the commander is playing on.
+(In Advance Wars, only one weather could be in play at a time, but there's no reason why we should introduce the same limitation into the core engine).
    c.
 Environment: ditto.
    d.
 Faction: the name of the faction the commander is currently commanding.
    e.
 Movement: N/A^ (^: Since there is a many-to-one relationship between units and the commander that leads them, there is no clear unit type name to pass here.
 This is where having a reference to the map would be helpful).